 - Presumption – “Hopefully, my suspicion is true so that this will happen.”
 Here, alternate option and/or its result is overlooked, as if it has low probability.

 - Prejudice – “I do never believe my suspicion can be false, so this must happen.”
 Here, alternate option is repudiated, as if it has zero probability.

-Such temporal reasoning modelled by realizing the conditional distribution of probability over the changing states of the world, also appertains to Dynamic Bayesian Network (DBN) in AI.
+Such temporal reasoning modelled by realizing the conditional distribution of probability over the changing states of the world, also appertains to Dynamic Bayesian Network (DBN) in Artificial Intelligence.